 Walnut, teak, and birch are the most authentic choices.
 Keep in mind that light floors tend to look more modern than darker options, though the latter goes well with bright color schemes.
 If wood is not in the cards for you, stone and tile are equally effective.

-Installing a backsplash laminate is a practical idea if the wall behind your sink and kitchen appliances is currently bare.
+Installing a backsplash laminate is a quick kitchen redecoration solution that will totally transform this space.
+It is a practical idea if the wall behind your sink and kitchen appliances is currently bare.
 Laminate is easier to install and maintain compared to tile, which can build up stains and dirt quickly.
 This material is also widely available in numerous patterns and colors.

 Choose geometric patterns like honeycomb, chevron, or diamond.
 Keep colors muted in beiges and different shades of soft blues, or take this opportunity to introduce more color to your home.
 Try teal or olive to make it fun but still true to mid-century modern design.

 Building a new deck may take a few days if you’re undertaking the project yourself, but it means you have more control over the results.
 A deck that’s the same level as your back door connects your home with the outdoors, a very mid-century modern touch.

 Again, we recommend wood not just for its organic attributes, but for its durability.
 Fortress Building Products gives great tips on how to add a little splash of uniqueness to your deck.
 Some suggestions include making a leaf deck or curving the edges.
 Break up wood with concrete accents like the area right underneath your outdoor dining set.
 If possible, install a large outdoor fireplace to ramp up the drama and coziness.
 Leave ample free space around seating arrangements.
 As for the furniture, choose functional pieces with peg or hairpin legs.

 One classic design we love that’s making a comeback is custom built-ins.
 These versatile furniture pieces fit well into living rooms, offices, bedrooms, and even kitchens.
 In the living room, create shelving for your television, plants, and glass ornaments.
 Take it up and to the ends of the wall if possible for the most impact.